What We Do

 Services for Students

 - Integrated Information Technology Services supports the campus computer network and provides a helpdesk for computer related questions.
-If you are planning to take courses online you can find more information at our uticaonline page.

 The Honors Program fosters academic excellence by bringing together and supporting students committed to making the most of their studies.
 It emphasizes the interrelationship of knowledge and offers students the strongest possible education in the liberal arts in the belief that it will be the best foundation for any major and the best preparation for a successful future.
 It also provides students with opportunities for challenging and rewarding study and research under the close guidance of faculty tutors.

 An abundance of useful information, including policies regarding academic dishonesty, purchasing policies, tips for using Banner Web, assessment requirements, syllabus requirements, Faculty Senate, the most current AAUP-UC Contract, and Issues Under Discussion.